Nedzhin/text_improvement/README.md

-# text_improvement
-This algorithms looks for the text and given standardized words and gives the suggestion to replace with the more appropriate word.

 # Text Improvement Engine README
 ## Overview
 The Text Improvement Engine is a tool designed to analyze a given text and suggest improvements based on the similarity to a list of standardized phrases.
 The goal of this project is to help users enhance the quality and consistency of their written content by aligning it with predefined standard phrases.

 ## Features
-User-friendly text analysis and improvement suggestions.
+- User-friendly text analysis and improvement suggestions.
-Utilizes NLTK and scikit-learn for natural language processing and similarity scoring.
+- Utilizes NLTK and scikit-learn for natural language processing and similarity scoring.
-Supports custom lists of standardized phrases.
+- Supports custom lists of standardized phrases.
-Provides similarity scores to gauge the relevance of suggestions.
+- Provides similarity scores to gauge the relevance of suggestions.

-Technologies Used
+## Technologies Used
 Python 3.7+
 NLTK (Natural Language Toolkit) scikit-learn